-Sustainability, both ecological and social, has been at the heart of Cap Karoso ever since its conception.
+Sustainability, both ecological and social, has been at the heart of the villas and the hotel in Cap Karoso ever since its conception.
 So when it came to designing the gardens and landscaping, this vision was always going to be a driving force behind our choices.
 From a tree nursery to empower people from the local community – providing jobs, training, and developing leaders from within -, to a landscaping design that respects and protects the surrounding ecosystems and the environment, we talk to our landscape designer, Anton Clark, to hear how he’ll be bringing our green vision to life.

 What are the main ways that the Cap Karoso landscaping design will realise our vision of sustainability?

 A.C.
 An essential aim of the Cap Karoso landscape identity is to be ecologically aware in what we do and how we build the gardens.
 With a sustainable identity, the design is conscious of how gardens affect the surrounding ecosystems, and we strive to minimize the impact on these systems.

 We’re achieving this in two main ways.
 Local composting and the use of natural fertilizers is one aspect, and the second is plant selection and how those plants will grow on the island, including our tree nursery.

 So, could you tell us a bit more about the plant species you’ll be using to lower the impact on the local environment?